Acidham/alfred-markdown-notes/README.md

 To fetch an URL use `mdf` and enter the target URL.

 **Note:** To import HTML content [Pandoc](https://pandoc.org/installing.html) is required.
 If Pandoc is not installed the note will only contain the URL to the Page.

-### Export to Evernote

-MD Notes can export Notes to Evernote including Images and Tags.
-Once Note is shown, via `mds` choose `ALT` modifier key and Alfred shows the option ot Export to Evernote.